rithythul/telegram-member-inviter/README.md

 This program acts as a telegram client and can be used to add subscribers to a target group.
 For channels, there are 200 subscribers limitations and only the first 200 subscribers can be invited by the admin.

 # Usage
-Download and run the binary file for your OS.
+Download and run the binary file based on your OS.

 # Requirements